×

 We asked foreigners in Oslo what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included...

 "Expats searching for homes in Oslo often begin by browsing online real estate portals and websites, such as Finn.no and Hybel.no, to get an idea of the housing market and available properties.
 They may also join local Facebook groups and online forums dedicated to expats in Oslo, where they can ask for advice and recommendations from fellow expats who have gone through the process.
 In addition to online resources, expats may choose to work with a real estate agent who is familiar with the local market and can help them navigate the process of finding and securing a rental or purchase.
 Networking with colleagues, friends, and acquaintances in Oslo can also be helpful, as they may have insider knowledge about available properties or upcoming vacancies.
 Visiting neighborhoods in person is another important step in the search process, as it allows expats to get a feel for the area and determine which neighborhoods best suit their needs and preferences.
 Open house viewings and scheduled appointments with landlords or real estate agents can provide valuable opportunities to see properties firsthand and ask questions about the rental or purchase process.
-Finally, expats should familiarize themselves with Norwegian rental laws and regulations, as well as any specific requirements for foreign renters or buyers, to ensure a smooth and successful home search in Oslo," said one person in Oslo.
+Finally, expats should familiarize themselves with Norwegian rental laws and regulations, as well as any specific requirements for foreign renters or buyers, to ensure a smooth and successful home search in Oslo," explained one expat in Oslo.

 About the Author